R Decision Trees – The Best Tutorial on Tree Based Modeling in R!

-The density of node is the ratio of its number of individuals to the total number of population.
+The density of the node is its ratio of the individuals to the entire population.

-iii) The X2 Test – To test the independence of two variables X and Y, X2 test is used.
-If
+The X2 Test – For testing the independence of variables X and Y, we use X2, only if:

-Oij gives the term on the left-hand side of the equality symbol and Tij gives the term on the right, the test of independence of X and Y is X2, which is calculated by using the following formula:
+Oij provides us with the left-hand side of the equality symbol and Tij provides the term on the right, independence test of X and Y is X2.

-i) The Gini Index – It is a measurement of the purity of nodes.
-We use it for all types of dependent variables and calculate by using the following formula:
+The Gini Index – With this test, we measure the purity of nodes.
+All types of dependent variables use it and we calculate it as follows:

-In the preceding formula: fi, i=1, . ., p, are the relative frequencies in the node of the p classes to be predicted.
+In the preceding formula: fi, i=1, . ., p, corresponds to the frequencies in the node of the class p that we need to predict.

-- Classification and Regression Tree (CART), which investigate all kinds of variables.
+- Classification and Regression Tree (CART) investigates all kinds of variables.

-- 0 (developed by J.R.
-Quinlan), works by aiming to maximize information gain achieved by assigning each individual to a branch of the tree.
+- Zero (developed by J.R.
+Quinlan) works by aiming to maximize information gain achieved by assigning each individual to a branch of the tree.

 - Chi-Square Automation Interaction Detection (CHAID) – It is reserved for the investigation of discrete and qualitative independent and dependent variables.

-ii) Performance – The performance of CART is primarily due to its pruning mechanism.
-Continuing node splitting process constructs Largest trees as far as possible.
+- Performance – The performance of CART is dependent on the pruning mechanism.
+By proceeding with the continuation of the node splitting process, we are able to construct the largest tree (that is possible).
+Continuing node splitting process constructs largest trees (as large as possible).
 The algorithm then deduces many nested subtrees by successive pruning operations.

 CART has the following drawbacks as well: